If you are going to own property that allows people to freely come and go on your property, you have certain responsibilities you must adhere to.

 Even if the trespasser dies, he or she had no right to be there, and the law will not compensate their family for the injury or death as a result of it.

-If you are hurt on someone’s property, and you feel they are responsible for your injury, call a Coeur d’Alene premises liability law firm.
+If you are hurt on someone’s property, and you feel they are responsible for your injury, call an attorney.
 It doesn’t cost anything to make the call.

 Sometimes the reason for your injury blurs the lines.
 If the landlord has a responsibility in the accident, an attorney can help you collect.